mainul098/Toucan/README.md

-# Heroku Django Starter Template
+# A simple twitter replica with django

-An utterly fantastic project starter template for Django 1.9.
+An utterly fantastic project using Django 1.9.

 ## Features

-- Production-ready configuration for Static Files, Database Settings, Gunicorn, etc.
-- Enhancements to Django's static file serving functionality via WhiteNoise.
-- Latest Python 3.5 runtime environment.
+1. register
+2. login
+3. twit
+4. follow others (other people who log into your software)
+5. view twits which are posted by the people I follow.

 ## How to Use